codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 Required.
 The name of the gateway for runtime installation.

-* CLI wizard and Silent install: Specify the gateway name through the `--gateway-name` flag.
+* Silent install: Specify the gateway name through the `--gateway-name` flag.

 **Gateway namespace**
 Required.
 The namespace with the **Gateway name**.

-* CLI wizard and Silent install: Specify the namespace through the `--gateway-namespace` flag.
+* Silent install: Specify the namespace through the `--gateway-namespace` flag.

 **Ingress host**
 Required.